-Note.
-Each trial was composed of a fixation cross (1000 ms), a first mask (270 ms), a second mask (30 ms), a prime word (30 ms), a third mask (30 ms), a classification task (100-740 ms, out of which the target was displayed for 500 ms), a recognition task (0-7,000 ms) and a PAS task (no time limit).
+Figure 2.
+Stimuli Presentation Order and an Illustration of the Experimental Setup.
+Each trial was composed of a fixation cross (1000 ms), a first mask (270 ms), a second mask (30 ms), a prime word (30 ms), a third mask (30 ms), a classification task (100-740 ms, out of which the target was displayed for 500 ms), a recognition task (0-7000 ms) and a PAS task (no time limit).
 The blue circles appearing on the screen were presented as markers for the participants to know where they should touch in order to make their response.
-In practice, the blue circle and the Artificial/Natural category names were presented on the screen from the beginning of the trial, but for clarity purposes are presented here only after the last mask.
+The circles and the Artificial/Natural category names were presented on the screen from the beginning of the trial, but for clarity purposes are presented here only after the last mask.
+The inset on the top right corner depicts a participant placing his finger on the starting point, which is located 35cm away from the screen.
+The target is positioned 24 cm above the starting point and the answers are placed on each of its sides, 20 cm apart.
+Z axis maps the path to and from the screen.
+X-axis maps the left and right directions.
+Y axis maps the up and down directions.